oasis-tcs/openc2-oc2ls/oc2ls.md

 }
 ```

-Response results, defined in Section TBD, MAY be extended using the namespace identifier as the results name, called an extended results namespace.
-Extended results MUST be defined within the extended results namespace.
+Response results, defined in Section TBD, MAY be extended.

 **Example:**
-In this example Response, the Response results property, `rule_number`, is defined within the Stateless Packet Filtering Profile namespace, `slpf`.
+In this example Response, the Response results property, `rule_number`, is defined within the Stateless Packet Filtering Profile and referenced using the property name slpf.

 ```json
 {